-Medical students must complete a total of 32 weeks of senior (8000 level) course/ rotations, including at least one Sub-Internship, 28 weeks of Electives, and 4 weeks of the required Integrated Clinician Courses (ICC 4 & ICC 5).
+Medical students must complete a total of 32 weeks of senior (8000 level) course/ rotations, including at least one Acting Internship, 24 weeks* of Electives, and 4 weeks of the required Integrated Clinician Courses (ICC 4 & ICC 5).

-- A Sub-Internship, as defined by each site, is at a minimum, a four-week course at the 8000 level with the following responsibilities, as defined by the Sub-Internship Committee:
+- An Acting Internship, as defined by each site, is at a minimum, a four-week course at the 8000 level with the following responsibilities, as defined by the Acting Internship Committee: